Disney’s Grand Californian Hotel® & Spa

 Suites

 The Mt.
 Whitney Suite, one of two Presidential Suites at Disney’s Grand Californian Hotel (the other is the El Capitan Suite), is embellished with warm tones of green, brown, and gold reminiscent of nature and strongly suggestive of the Mission style seen throughout the resort.
 Off one side of the entry hall is a half bath and, on the other side, a tiny bedroom with a queen bed, bureau, and a TV.
-In the massive living room are rich hardwood flooring, fireplace, forest green sofa, and four easy chairs, two of which are Morris-style leather chairs, all flanked by amber-hued Craftsman standing lamps.
+In the massive living room are rich hardwood flooring, fireplace, queen sleeper sofa, and four easy chairs, two of which are Morris-style leather chairs, all flanked by amber-hued Craftsman standing lamps.
 As part of this “great space” the dining table seats ten, and above it hangs a stained glass light fixture.
 A service kitchen adjoins the dining area with a full-size refrigerator, sink, and microwave.

 My favorite aspect of the suite is its outdoor space with a balcony the entire length of the suite as well as a gem of an eating porch (even an outdoor fireplace!) perfect for al fresco dining.
-And even more excellent is the superlative view of the resort’s pools and Disney California Adventure Park with semi-views of the World of Color show.
+And even more excellent is the superlative view of the resort’s pools and Disney California Adventure Park, with semi-views of the World of Color show.
 Tour Disney’s Grand Californian Hotel’s Mt.
 Whitney Suite on the Glass Slipper Concierge YouTube channel!

-Standard one, two, and three-bedroom suites are also available with standard-size guest rooms attached to a small parlor area the size of a guest room with sofa, easy chair, entertainment center, and wet bar.
+Standard one, two, and three-bedroom suites are also available with standard-size guest rooms attached to a small parlor area, the size of a guest room with a sofa, easy chair, entertainment center, and wet bar.
 The one-bedroom suites have a parlor with a sleeper sofa, two easy chairs, a small table and two chairs, an entertainment center, and a balcony.
 Off the parlor is a bath that connects back into the main hallway with two sinks outside a tub and toilet in a separate area.
 Then the main entrance leads to a king-bedded guest room with an entertainment center, easy chair and ottoman, and another balcony.
-These suites are configured such that off the main entry hallway are two other connecting standard guest rooms, each with bath, to make it a 2- or 3-bedroom suite.
+These suites are configured such that off the main entry hallway are two other connecting standard guest rooms, each with a bath, to make it a 2- or 3-bedroom suite.
 A one-bedroom sleeps four, the 2-bedroom sleeps eight, and a 3-bedroom sleeps 12.
 These suites are never sold according to view, so you might end up with a standard view.

 Let Us Help You in Planning Your Disneyland® Resort Vacation!